ArtemySinitsa/BackendBoost/skills/typescript/readme.md

 1. Migrate an existing project to TypeScript or initialize a new one.
    - Make sure that linter and tsconfig are set up
    - Make sure that compilation runs without errors
+2. Add types for environment variables.
-2. Improve classes using access modifiers and interface implementations.
+3. Improve classes using access modifiers and interface implementations.
-3. Create a Generic (for example `IRepository<T>`)
+4. Create a Generic (for example `IRepository<T>`)
-4. Use a Utility Type
+5. Use a Utility Type

 ## Materials